leonardofmed/stt-chat-tts/README.md

 The script will capture audio from your microphone and convert it to text using the DeepSpeech model.
 The resulting text will be printed to the console.

+## TODO
+- [ ] Allow the user to stop the TTS audio playing manually without exiting the application
+- [ ] Add other types of STT and allow user to change between them

 ## Troubleshooting

 If you encounter any issues while installing or running the script, make sure to check the following: